 The Exploits of Sherlock Holmes (collected 1954)

-13 to the Gallows is available from its publisher Crippen & Landru.
+13 to the Gallows and The Island of Coffins and Other Mysteries from the Casebook of Cabin B-13 are available from their publisher Crippen & Landru.

 Carr is a great inventor of "impossible crime" mystery plots: crimes which look as if they were impossible to commit, but which get a rational explanation at the story's solution.
 Carr published one hundred of these.
 There are reportedly a sizable number of unpublished Carr radio plays and stage plays, as well, several of which contain locked rooms and other impossible crimes.